Menu

 You don’t walk with a group as such.
 You just book the logistics arrangements and hike each day independently.
 Most people we met on the trail had organised their hike that way.

-OPTION 2: DIY HIKE (ACCOMMODATION / CAMPING)
+OPTION 2: THE DIY HIKE (ACCOMMODATION OR CAMPING)

 When I looked at the costs for making arrangements through a tour operator, I did some quick calculations and worked out that I could easily slice off $1,000 if I organised everything myself.
 (Accommodation prices have significantly increased since our hike though.)